 Breathe.
 You would be surprised what breathing can do.
 Not only is it oxygenating but it will also help your body move towards the parasympathetic nervous system which is simply put our “rest and digest” zone.
 Calm mind, happy gut is what we say!

 Fibre.
 Legumes, pulses, vegetables.
 All of these can do wonders to our bowel movements, helping regulate our stools but also providing goodness for our gut bacteria.
-Try a morning smoothie – two handfuls of leafy greens, one handful of berries, a scoop of protein powder (we love Form Nutrition) one tablespoon of flaxseed and then add water, kefir or coconut water as you wish.
+Try a morning smoothie – two handfuls of leafy greens, one handful of berries, a scoop of protein powder (we love Form Nutrition) one tablespoon of flaxseed and then add water, kefir (we love Biotiful Dairy’s cultured milk drinks) or coconut water as you wish.
+We’ve also recently discovered Bimuno which is a great fibre supplement that comes in little sachets.
+It helps to feed and stimulate the growth of good bacteria in the gut and is an easy way of getting a bit more fibre in your diet.

 Take a break.
 Not just from stress but also from eating, we are all queens of snacking and sometimes it’s necessary but having a small break in between meals could do us some good.
 Start by trying a 3-hour gap between meals, even just every now and again or on certain days of the week to let our bodies process food properly.